-Both options are worth investigating once the vehicle gets to the workshop.
+Both options should be thoroughly examined once the vehicle is brought to the workshop.

 While taking on a full or even partial re-upholstery will be too much for all but the super talented, replacing the head linings and door panels is a much more straightforward operation, although still not for the faint-hearted.

-With the upholstery and carpets back to their best, all that will remain for the restorer is to renew the car's headlining and door panels.
+With the upholstery back to their best, all that will remain for the restorer is to renew the car's headlining and door panels.

-Updating door panels is the least challenging of all the car and upholstery renewal projects on the list.
+Updating door panels is one of the less challenging car and upholstery renewal projects on the list.

 When restoring a classic car, there is a very wide variety of critical issues to be addressed making it common for the headliner to placed lower on the list of priorities and sometimes even be overlooked.